Safety & Cleaning

-The Museum is maintaining cleaning capacity at the highest level possible.
-The cleaning procedures that we follow are mandated by state guidelines as set by the Massachusetts Department of Early Education and Care.
-Loose parts in the exhibits will be exchanged for clean ones after each time slot.
+The Museum is maintaining cleaning capacity at a high level.
+The cleaning procedures that we follow are in accordance with guidelines from the CDC.
+Loose parts in the exhibits will be sanitized after each time slot.
 Frequently touched surfaces will be wiped multiple times throughout the day.

 How has the cleaning changed?